clustersolutions/osc-price-display-members-only/README.md

   Released under the GNU General Public License
 */

-A module that controls price display for login members only.
+A module that utilizes the currencies class to controls price display for login members only.

+Refined with the help of tgely, https://github.com/tgely...much appreciated and thanks!